 "We have two of the biggest researchers on cancer working with us," said Elezzabi, a professor who is Katchinskiy's research supervisor.
 Elezzabi says femtosecond lasers can prove efficient in prostate, brain and ocular cancer research and treatment.
 Another possible application is in post cancer surgery treatment.

-Explore further: Nanosurgery and the fight against cancer
+Explore further: Harnessing the power of light to fight cancer

 Nir Katchinskiy et al. Novel Method for Neuronal Nanosurgical Connection, Scientific Reports (2016).
 DOI: 10.1038/srep20529